 Three on a Couch (1966) starring Jerry Lewis, Janet Leigh, James Best

-The movie comes to a comedic head, however, when Christopher and Elizabeth are preparing to leave for France, and throw a farewell party — where each of the three patients show up!
+The movie comes to a comedic head, however, when Christopher and Elizabeth are preparing to leave for France, and throw a farewell party.
+Where each of the three patients shows up!
 It’s frenetic Jerry Lewis as he changes from character to character to interact with each of the women, with the entire charade finally being exposed — and a happy ending results anyway.

 Funny movie quotes from Three on a Couch starring Jerry Lewis and Janet Leigh